End-to-End testing with Puppeteer and Jest

 }, timeout);

-On line 2 we are using page.$() which allow us to select HTML element by normal CSS selector.
-And it returns ElementHandle which we can later use to get innerHTML of this element.
-On line 3 we then use page.evaluate() ,which evaluates a function in the page context, and that way we basically get access to innerHTML of our ElementHandle.
+On line 2, we use page.$(), which allows us to select an HTML element using a normal CSS selector.
+It returns an ElementHandle, which we can later use to get the element's inner HTML.
+On line 3, we use page.evaluate(),which evaluates a function in the page context.
+That way, we basically get access to the inner HTML of our ElementHandle.

 Form Tests

-With some basic tests already written we will now try to test one simple form which I have prepared for us.
+With some basic tests already written, we will now try to test one simple form which I have prepared for us.

 Rename form.test.js.example